micahwoods/micahwoods.github.io/_posts/2018-09-07-airplane-fuel-requirements-calcium-mlsn.md

 It would be a big problem if turf would not have enough nutrients.
 It would be a disaster if an airplane would have insufficient fuel.

 Airplanes are not fueled with only the amount of fuel that it takes to get to the destination.
+There are additional amounts required to ensure that airplanes don't run out of fuel.

 When calculating the fuel quantity for a flight, I found [these minimum requirements](https://aviation.stackexchange.com/a/3742) for commercial flights from the International Civil Aviation Organization (ICAO):